SciPyCourse2022/notes/05_numpy_dtype/05_numpy_dtype.md

             - `np.float16(1.23456789e4)` gives `12344.0`
             - `np.float16(1.23456789)` gives `1.234`
             - `np.finfo(np.float16).tiny` gives `6.104e-05`, the smallest representable value for float16 data type
+            - trying to assign e.g. `a[0] = 1e-8` results in a floating point "underflow" down to zero
     - special values:
         - `np.inf` and `np.nan`, i.e. "infinity" and "not a number"
             - `np.inf` is used to represent *out of range* float values